-We made our way west and visited a few cities and towns along the way, before stopping and spending the night in Oviedo.
+We made our way west and visited a few nearby cities and towns before stopping and spending the night in Oviedo.
 It’s the capital of the Asturias region, known for its medieval old town and interesting regional dishes like fabada Asturiana, Cabrales, and carbayones.
 Being near the Atlantic coast, the seafood is sensational as well.

-We didn’t need to get to Santiago de Compostela till later in the afternoon, so we took our time in Oviedo to savor some of its best gastronomic experiences.
+We didn’t need to get to Santiago de Compostela till later in the afternoon, so we took our time in Oviedo to savor some of its most delicious food.
 If you’re visiting the Asturias region in Spain, then here are five great restaurants to visit in Oviedo.

 Save This on Pinterest!